akuaagyeiwaa/ATSA/index.md

  DUTIES OF THE OFFICERS:

 1. Chairperson
-a).
-He shall be the leader and chief spokesman of the Executive Committee b).
-The Chairperson's duty shall be to preside at all meetings and administer
+a). <p>He shall be the leader and chief spokesman of the Executive Committee.</p>
+b). <p>The Chairperson's duty shall be to preside at all meetings and administer
-     the Association's affairs.
+     the Association's affairs.</p>
-c).
-He/she can call emergency meetings any time the need arises. d).
+c). <p>He/she can call emergency meetings any time the need arises.</p>
+d).
 He/she shall have the authority to act for the Association within the
      framework of the regulations of the Association. e).
 He shall be able to delegate other functions/duties of the other members